projectmesa/mesa/docs/useful-snippets/snippets.rst

   # simple schedule mixer
   class ScheduleMixerRandom:
       """
-      Note that ScheduleMixerRandom as written here would not capture changes to the agent lists in the sub-schedules.
+      Be careful: ScheduleMixerRandom as written here would not capture changes to the agent lists in the sub-schedules.
 The user would need to be mindful if this functionality were to be included.
       """

       def __init__(self, schedules):
-          self._agents = []
+          self._agents = {}
           for s in schedules:
-              self._agents.extends(s.agents)
+          for a in s.agents:
+              self._agents[a.unique_id] = a # each agent must have a unique id across models

       def step(self):
           # do stuff with self._agents